 "All kinds, cash included," said Croghan.
 "The Berber who told me about it was one of this crowd right here.
 Met him here last night and he recognized me right off.
 He was going to meet me tonight.
 And half an hour after telling me, from what I can learn, somebody cut out his gizzard.
-I mean just that, too; you know, these natives think a knife is "Keep to the point," said Hennessy.
+I mean just that, too; you know, these patives think a knife is meant to rip any one from the ribs down---''

+"Keep to the point," said Hennessy.
 "How come this Berber recognized you?"